great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 **Cell 1**
 ![Cell1](../../images/getting_started_tutorial/tutorial_create_expectations_cell1.png)

-1. The first cell does several things: It imports all the relevant libraries, loads a Data Context, and creates a `Validator`, which combines a Batch Request to define your batch of data, and an Expectation Suite.
+1. The first cell does several things: It imports all the relevant libraries, loads a Data Context, and creates a `Validator`, which combines a <TechnicalTag relative="../../" tag="batch_request" text="Batch Request" /> to define your batch of data, and an Expectation Suite.

 **Cell 2**
 ![Cell2](../../images/getting_started_tutorial/tutorial_create_expectations_cell2.png)